rnietoe/Training/docs/AWS/03-Network.md

 * **Geoproximity** Routing: traffic based on the users' and resources' location.
 Available in traffic **flow-only** mode using **bias**
 * **Multivalue Answer** Routing, similar to simple routing, but using health checks on each record sets to serve traffic to **random** web servers

-It can be used to load balance however it does not have the ability to route based on information in the incoming request path.
+Route 53 can be used to load balance however it does not have the ability to route based on information in the incoming request path.

 Using Route53: